COS301-SE-2023/Pronto/Design/Front end/UI designs/Readme.txt

 	   changes to assignments such as deadline extensions.
 Only lecturers will be able to post these assignment details and important announcements, and by adding a module to their timetable a student will automatically subscribe to these event updates.
 They can choose their notification preferences in the menu.

-*** This summarises the initial designs up to this point in time, and further updates or decisions can be added to this readme at the top of the page in future, with the relative details
+*** This summarises the initial designs up to this point in time, and further updates or decisions can be added to this readme below the line in future, with the relative details
     such as date of changes and decisions. ***
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------